ehuelsmann/ledgersmb-book/README.md

 * Perl v5.34.1 or later - Earlier versions may work, but have not been tested
 * Selenium::Firefox - Tested with version 1.49
 * DBI - Tested with version 1.643
 * Access to a running LedgerSMB server with access to both the LSMB server and direct access to its database

+On Ubuntu 22.10:

+* libdbi-perl, libdbd-pg-perl